 Time stood still within the throne room of the Palace Aurel.
 For a moment the ring of clashing metal ceased.
 The few remaining members of the King's Guard watched, transfixed in horror, as the body of their monarch crumpled onto white marble floor with a blade of glittering steel through his chest.

 Sir Charles of Martyr's Peak, Captain of the King's Guard, stood stock still on the dais.
 His sword hung uselessly from his fingertips as his brain slowly processed what had just happened.

 There was no time to think about it.
 The battle resumed as quickly as it had halted.
 Instinctively, the Captain turned and parried a blow that had been aimed at his head.
 His assailant sneered at him and moved instantly into a sideways sweep, determined to cut him in half.
 Their blades met with a loud, ringing clang as Charles blocked again and then leapt back.

 His opponent laughed and began to circle him, a vulture eying his prey.
 "Give it up, Captain.
 It is our victory.
 You and your men should accept your fate."

 His eyes flicked across the battlefield.
 Only a handful of his men remained, their ceremonial red and gold armour bright in the sea of black and navy blue.
 He glanced back at his opponent and swiftly dodged an incoming lunge.

-At this rate we'll all fall here before we find the Queen, the Captain thought grimly.
-We have to get out of the audience chamber.
+At this rate we will all fall here, the Captain thought grimly.
+We must get out of the audience chamber.

-Another attack was coming, but this time the Captain didn't step out of the way.
+Another attack was coming, but this time he didn't step out of the way.
 He heard the whistle of the blade as he ducked low and it sliced through the air above his head.
 He lunged, the blade slicing through the gap between his opponent's mail and helm.
 The enemy fell to his knees, eyes wide in shock as his blade clattered to the floor, Charles's sword piercing straight through this throat.